swiss-art-research-net/docs.swissartresearch/docs/et/person.md

 ## Introduction

 The person reference data model provides a list of standard descriptors (fields) that are typically present in the description of a person in cultural heritage data systems.
 The intention of this reference model is to provide a consolidated, high-level formal structure comprising the most commonly reused descriptors for a person entity and, further, to provide for these a set of semantic mapping to the CIDOC CRM.
-Moreover, each field is marked in respect to its potential functionality with regards to instance matching between overlapping datasets.
+Moreover, each field is marked with respect to its potential functionality with regards to instance matching between overlapping datasets.
 This reference data model aims to serve a number of functions including:

 1. to support the creation of semantic data entry forms that will create ‘born semantic’ data streams